paulelliott/fabrication/README.markdown

 * The object has a name field, which is statically filled with "Fun Factory".
 * It has a has_many association to employees and will generate an array of 20 records as indicated by the :count => 20.
 The block is passed the company object being fabricated and index of the array being created.
 * It has a belongs_to association to location and this will be generated immediately with the company object.
 This is because of the "!" after the association name.
+* After the object is built but before it is saved, it will update the name to "Another Fun Factory".
 * After the object is created, it will update the "ceo" association with a new "drone" record.

 Alternatively, you can Fabricate(:company) without first defining the Fabricator.
 Doing so will create an empty Fabricator called ":company" and prevent you from defining the Fabricator explicitly later.